Dabbling in Jet Lag

 By doing these things, I was able to develop a few positive relationships both at work and in my personal life.

-Then, one day during a coffee break, a co-worker mentioned that I’m too positive and happy and it was not appreciated.
+Then, one day during a coffee break, a co-worker mentioned that I was too positive and happy and it was not appreciated.

 I had been making so many efforts to moderate my personality and adapt that I was heartbroken.